J.P. Crawford Player Props: Mariners vs. Marlins

 J.P.
 Crawford At The Plate

+- Crawford has 55 hits this season and a team-best OBP of .357.

-- Among the qualified batters in MLB, he ranks 99th in batting average, 40th in on-base percentage, and 149th in slugging.
+- Among qualified batters in MLB action, he ranks 90th in batting average, 31st in on-base percentage, and 145th in slugging.

-- He has gone deep in 4.9% of his games this season, and 1.2% of his plate appearances.
+- Looking at the 62 games he has played this year, he's hit a long ball in three of them (4.8%), and in 1.2% of his trips to the dish.

-- Crawford has driven in a run in 14 games this season (23.0%), including six games with more than one RBI (9.8%).
+- Crawford has had an RBI in 14 games this year (22.6%), including six multi-RBI outings (9.7%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.